 All philanthropy courses are delivered in Brisbane, with flexible delivery options for students outside Brisbane.

-Philanthropy and Social Investment at Swinburne University of Technology is pioneering the education of the Australian community in these areas, offering courses from Graduate Certificate to PhD level.
+Swinburne University of Technology is a pioneer in the delivery of education focused on the philanthropic and not-for-profit sectors, offering courses from Graduate Certificate to PhD level.

 This multidisciplinary research unit is an area of research within the Curtin Business School.